guoguanglu/Andrew-Ng_machine-learning/the_fifth_week.md

 -----
 ### Cost function
 Let's first define a few variables that we will need to use :
-* L = toal number of layers in the network
+* L = total number of layers in the network
 * s_l = number of units (not counting bias unit) in layer l
 * K = number of output units/classes